| Country | Austria |

 Obverse: The bust of Franz Joseph I facing right, lettering around.

-Lettering (German): FRANZ JOSEPH I.V.G.G.KAISER V.OESTERREICH; B
+Legend (German):Β FRANZ JOSEPH I.V.G.G.KAISER V.OESTERREICH;Β B

 Translation: Franz Joseph I, by the grace of God, Austrian Emperor

-Engraver: Josef Daniel Böhm
+Engraver: Josef Daniel BΓΆhm

 Reverse: Coat of Arms in a middle, legend around

-Lettering (German): EIN VEREINSTHALER XXX EIN PFUND FEIN 1858
+Legend (German): EIN VEREINSTHALER XXX EIN PFUND FEIN 1858

-Engraver: Franz Gaul
+Engraver:Β Franz Gaul

 Edge (text in German): MIT VEREINTEN KRAEFTEN *